Magical Moments at the West Country School of Myth

 Learning Community

 “In troubled times we can create a culture of resistance and delight.
-The learning community that is the School of Myth believes that myth has something vital to say about the condition of both our lives and the earth.
+The learning community believes that myth has something vital to say about the condition of both our lives and the earth.
 That certain stories we need right now arrived, perfectly on time, about five thousand years ago.
-Central to this is the notion that culture and wildness have experienced an artificial separation, and that both initiation and myth can create what Shaw calls a Culture of Wildness.” – West Country School of Myth.
+Central to this is the notion that culture and wildness have experienced an artificial separation, and that both initiation and myth can create what Shaw calls a Culture of Wildness.”

 Martin also says: ‘When the center is in crisis, it is only from the edge that the genius comes’.
 I believe him.